Sjj1024/PakePlus/README.md

 <h1 align="center">PakePlus</h1>
 <p align="center"><strong>Turn any webpage into a desktop or mobile app in just 9 minutes.
 Simple and easy to use.</strong></p>

 <div align="left">PakePlus supports Mac, Windows, and Linux, and will soon support Android and iOS.
 There’s no need to install complex dependencies locally— all you need is a Github Token.
 Plus, PakePlus is only about 5MB in size.
-For the latest version, please see the <a href="[#popular-packages](https://github.com/Sjj1024/PakePlus/releases)">release page</a>.
+For the latest version, please see the <a href="[#popular-packages](https://github.com/Sjj1024/PakePlus/releases)">release page</a>. or visit: <a href="https://pakeplus.netlify.app" target="_blank">PakePlus Web</a>.
 Check the README for information on <a href="#popular-packages">popular packages</a> and <a href="#development">custom development</a>.
 Feel free to share your suggestions in the <a href="https://github.com/Sjj1024/PakePlus/discussions">discussion area</a>.</div>

 https://github.com/user-attachments/assets/b88bf541-0b26-4020-9eec-da79e1734fc9